Rehabilitated mine sites and Top End animals

 Effective rehabilitation is a major challenge for the many active and legacy mines across northern Australia.
 Rehabilitation has historically focused on site stabilisation and re-establishing vegetation cover.
 Best practice mine site rehabilitation now aims for ecosystem restoration.
 This means sustainably integrating the site with the surrounding landscape – re-establishing animal and plant communities, as well as ecological processes like nutrient cycling, pollination and seed dispersal.

-- survey natural reference sites surrounding Ranger Uranium Mine to identify invertebrate animals (ants, beetles, spiders and wasps) for informing mine closure criteria
+- surveying natural reference sites surrounding Ranger Uranium Mine to identify invertebrate animals (ants, beetles, spiders and wasps) for informing mine closure criteria

-- analyse existing data to determine how best to use vertebrate animals for informing mine closure criteria
+- analysing existing data to determine how best to use vertebrate animals for informing mine closure criteria

-- design a robust sampling methodology for ongoing vertebrate animal monitoring and assessment
+- designing a robust sampling methodology for ongoing vertebrate animal monitoring and assessment

-- provide valuable information on how the trial revegetation sites are helping animals to re-establish in the area
+- providing valuable information on how the trial revegetation sites are helping animals to re-establish in the area

-- help inform rehabilitation at other mine sites in northern Australia.
+- helping inform rehabilitation at other mine sites in northern Australia.

 - Review literature on faunal colonisation of rehabilitated mine sites and international standards of ecosystem restoration